 We were unable to identify a systematic review for buprenorphine/naloxone in comparison to no active treatment.
 Therefore, we summarized the results from the sole placebo-controlled trial of buprenorphine/naloxone.100 Fudala et al. was a multicenter, placebo-controlled trial including 326 patients with OUD (DSM-IV).
-Patients were randomly allocated to treatment with sublingual tablets of buprenorphine/naloxone, buprenorphine alone, or placebo for four weeks.
+Patients were randomly allocated to daily treatment with sublingual tablets of buprenorphine/naloxone, buprenorphine alone, or placebo for four weeks.
 The trial was terminated early because buprenorphine/naloxone and buprenorphine alone showed much greater efficacy than placebo.
 After four weeks, 268 patients from the placebo-controlled phase and 193 newly-enrolled patients entered a 48- and 52-week open-label safety study of buprenorphine/naloxone, respectively.
-We also highlighted findings from a systematic review of randomized controlled trials of buprenorphine-containing formulations to supplement the results from Fudala et al.101.
-This systematic review evaluated the efficacy of the buprenorphine-containing formulations at low (2-6 mg), medium (7-15 mg), and high doses (≥16 mg) compared to placebo.
+We also highlighted findings from a systematic review of RCTs of buprenorphine-containing formulations to supplement the results from Fudala et al.101 This systematic review evaluated the efficacy of the buprenorphine-containing formulations at low (2-6 mg), medium (7-15 mg), and high doses (≥16 mg) compared to placebo; of note, the authors of this systematic review considered 1 mg of buprenorphine as placebo in addition to true placebo.
 We summarized results for the medium and high dose levels as the doses of buprenorphine in Fudala et al. and the key trials in our review are within the medium and high dose range.